Promoting on social media

 Learn how to use your social media presence to get more students.

-Our most successful Coaches do an incredible job promoting their Class and Challenges on social media.
+Our most successful Teachers do an incredible job promoting their class on social media, email lists, and personal websites.

-For most Coaches it takes 3 months to hit their stride on Til, so don't worry if things start slow.
-Going live consistently, growing your following, and promoting on social media are the key ways to succeed on Til.
+For most Teachers it takes 3 months to hit their stride on Til, so don't worry if things start slow–it normally takes a few weeks for your first group request to come in.

 Social Media Best Practices